 In summer, you can spend the day fly-fishing the T-Lazy-7 Ranch private beaver ponds with the Little Nell Adventure Center or ride horses through the high country with Maroon Bells Outfitters.
 Many other outdoor activities are possible, depending on the season, including cross-country skiing, snowshoeing, hiking, dog sledding, hot air ballooning, concerts, and mountain-side yoga.
 Some hotels offer discounts spring to fall.
 Any time of year, shopping, even window shopping or browsing the art galleries, is superlative in Aspen.
 I love the thrift and consignment shops, where well-to-do visitors sometimes drop off their barely worn ski clothes, rather than schlep them home.

 Book accommodations well in advance and if the sky is the limit, choose the Forbes 5-star and AAA 5-Diamond Little Nell Hotel, right at the base of the Silver Queen Gondola.
-It’s like the finest European chalet with exceptional service—plus a complimentary Audi Test Drive Program.
+It’s like the finest European chalet with exceptional service.
 Not to be outdone, the St. Regis offers a superlative spa, complimentary Lexus shuttle, and luxurious rooms at the base of Aspen Mountain.
 Pets are welcome here, as they are at the historic Hotel Jerome, built in 1889 and beautifully restored, with superb spa, furnishings, and leather-lined elevator.
 We always enjoy Aspen at downtown’s very affordable St. Moritz Lodge & Condominiums, which even offer complimentary breakfast and afternoon snacks.
 For ultimate convenience, especially for families, ski-in/ski-out at the Snowmass Mountain Chalet, also with complimentary breakfast, wintertime soup lunch, and airport shuttle.